 Justification of Red List Category

-The species's population is suspected to be declining in line with the fragmentation and degradation of mid-elevation forests within its range.
-The likely rate of decline, however, has not been estimated.
+The species's population is inferred to be declining in line with the fragmentation and degradation of mid-elevation forests within its range.
+Due to habitat loss (Dowsett-Lemaire, 2010; Timberlake, 2017), it is suspected to be declining at a rate of 10-20% over three generations (10.5 years [Bird et al. 2020]).

-It inhabits wet montane forest at mid-elevations (mostly 1,300-1,700 m [Butynski in press], but there have been a few observations at 1,200m in Ukami [Dinesen et al. 2001]), preferring closed-canopy areas with a dense growth of wild ginger (Zingiberaceae) and saplings on the ground.
+It inhabits wet montane forest, especially near streams and in shrubby areas (Collar and Robson, 2020), and at elevations between 900 and 1,800 m (Dinesen et al. 2001, Dowsett-Lemaire 2010, Collar and Robson 2020).
+It prefers closed-canopy areas with a dense growth of wild ginger (Zingiberaceae) and saplings on the ground.
 Here it moves through corridors of thick growth around light gaps and along streams, foraging for insects in the leaf-litter.
 At Namuli it is confined to forest above 1,500 m, and occurs up to 1,870 m in Ukalini and Manho, while on Mabu it is rare and local above 1,380 m (Dowsett-Lemaire 2010).

-Forest on Mt Namuli is, at present, largely intact, but the lower slopes are now densely settled.
-Encroachment is now taking place above 1,500 m, with two small areas of Manho Forest cleared for potato crops in 2007 and many more cleared for gardens over the following year (Dowsett-Lemaire 2010), as well as forest being cleared for livestock grazing (J. Timberlake in litt.
-2016).
-Timber extraction of Faurea wentzeliana takes place in both Ukalini and Manho forests, creating gaps in the canopy (Dowsett-Lemaire 2010).
-The forest at Mt Mabu (where the species is rarer) is under less pressure as the human population in the foothills is smaller and more scattered: dry season bush fires are a current threat to the forest here (Dowsett-Lemaire 2010), but but they may be less of a threat here than in other forests in the region (J. Timberlake in litt.
+The loss of Afromontane forest due to potato cash crops on Mt Namuli since 2007 is extensive.
+An estimated 10% has been lost from the greater Manho Forest, and up to 80% has been lost in the Nivolo Valley, below Mt Pesse (Timberlake, 2017).
+Despite the seed bank, there is little evidence of natural forest regeneration, owing to frequent wild fires (Timberlake, 2017).
+The forest at Mt Mabu (where the species is rarer) has remained relatively undisturbed (F. Dowsett-Lemaire, 2020, pers. comm.).
+Dry season bush fires are a current threat to the forest here (Dowsett-Lemaire 2010), but but they may be less of a threat here than in other forests in the region (J. Timberlake in litt.
 2016).
 In the Usambaras, the large human population is putting increasing pressure on forests both outside and within forest reserves, and forest is now highly fragmented (Newmark 1991); the species may be close to extinction here (J. Fjeldså in litt.
 2012).
 Forest in several areas of the Udzungwa Mountains is still being cleared for timber and agriculture, however the rate of loss has slowed thanks to improved management, and there is some regeneration in places.
 Nevertheless, core (mature forest) habitat continues to decrease (J. Fjeldså in litt.
 2012).

 Conservation Actions Underway

-Amani Nature Reserve in the East Usambaras has been gazetted and covers 84 km2, including forest owned by private tea companies.
-Two conservation and development projects in the East Usambaras are working to increase the amount of forest in protected areas, including all lowland remnants (Tye 1993).
+Amani Nature Reserve in the East Usambaras has been gazetted and covers 84 km2, including forest owned by private tea companies (Tye 1993).
 The subspecies sanjei occurs within several protected areas, although these are under pressure from logging and burning (L. Dinesen in litt.
 2007).
 In the Udzungwa Mountains community-based forest management has resulted in the exclusion of commercial logging, although some cutting and clearing for bean-fields and marijuana continues (J. Fjeldså in litt.
 2012).
+Community-based forest management schemes are also being explored in the East Usambaras with the aim of involving local communities in conserving and restocking forests (Rantalla et al. 2012).

 17 cm.
 Medium-sized, drab robin of forest.
 Olive-brown upperparts.
 Paler, lemon yellow, broadly spotted underparts.
 Slender bill has pale base.
 Rusty tinge on outertail.
 Similar spp.
 Greenbuls Phyllastrephus spp. in same habitat have plain underparts and are less terrestrial; Spot-throat M. stictigula has spots confined to throat and is rich chestnut.
 Voice Clear, flutey, whistled hooo ree, also many other varied whistles and phrases, some very oriole-like.
 Hints Terrestrial.
 Furtive and inveterate skulker of forest-tangles.
 Common on Mt Namuli, Mozambique, and Udzungwa Mountains, Tanzania.